kyamisuke/nhl-score_processing_for_prelim/README.md

 ## Usage

 1. Upload entrylist and score sheets
-2. download data of top 36 in local
+2. Download data of top 36 in local
 3. Group them into 8 groups (multiple trial is enabled)
-   - `Random 8 groups`: grouping ramdomly
+   - `Random 8 groups` : grouping ramdomly
-   - `Even 8 groups (two top half and bottom half each)`: picking two from top half and the other from bottom half of top 36
+   - `Even 8 groups (two top half and bottom half each)` : picking two from top half and the other from bottom half of top 36
-4. refer logs of grouping
+4. Refer logs of grouping
    - all of trials can be downloaded

 ## Expected data format